codice/saml-conformance/README.md

                 a valid error response (i.e. 400's and 500's).
                 If it is not given, this test kit will only verify that a valid SAML error response is returned.

+           -u username:password
+                The username and password to use when logging in.
+                The default value is admin:admin.

 ## Project Structure
 This section will briefly talk about the project structure.